-There will be one theory project that counts 20 marks out of 100.
+There will be one theory project that counts 10 marks out of 100.
 This is expected to give students an opportunity to develop their own theoretical model under a real-world topic and present it.
 Students may work in groups of up to three students.
-Students must submit their work by 5:00 pm, 20 April to the lecturer, either electronically or in person.
-On 21 April (Week 6), students will be asked to make a short presentation on their models.
+Students must submit their work by noon, 12 April to the lecturer, either electronically by email to s.maruyama@unsw.edu.au or in person.
+On 13 April (Class 5), students will be asked to make a short presentation on their models.